There are contraindications to receiving massage:

 Once the benefits of massage became known, the industry started to boom.
 With that came the business aspect of capitalizing on the trend.
 This is when the massage franchises came onto the scene, offering unheard of low prices (with contracts).

 Most consumers who began to go to these establishments had little to no experience on what constitutes a great massage.
 But, the low price made it attractive to them.
 These low prices began a serious price war (though most have raised their prices considerably to date).

 Here are some statistics on massage:

 As with any business, once we see trends, we see lot's of competition.
-When it comes to massage therapy, competing with one massage therapist over another, doesn't come easy.
+When it comes to massage therapy, comparing one massage therapist over another, doesn't come easy.
 Business owners can compete with prices, accommodations, and massage types, but all massage therapists work differently.
-Skills, techniques, and applications vary, so it takes receiving a massage before it can be compared.
+Skills, techniques, and applications vary, so it takes receiving a massage before it can be valued or compared.

 The best way to leave this question is to encourage those who haven't scheduled a massage yet, to experience one for themselves!
 This is why I offer a GREAT Introductory Offer to all New Clients!

 Q: How often should I receive a massage?

 A: To receive maximum results and benefits with chronic/longstanding, lingering pain or injuries: In the beginning of your treatment protocol, the optimal massage regime is once per week for 4 -6 weeks.

 For maintenance: Most clients schedule every other week.
 A minimum of one massage per month is recommended if scheduling more frequently is not an option.
 For general relaxation or a special treat - as much as your budget will allow!
 These are only recommendations, and clients who prefer to schedule as needed are always welcome.

 Q: How much time should I schedule for my massages?